Twitter Changes App Store CategoryHoping to boost its visibility, Twitter has changed how it's categorized in the Apple App Store.

 Facebook Rolls Out New Feature For Sharing PhotosFacebook has unveiled a new feature - Shared Albums - that allows multiple users to upload images to the same album on the social network.

 Web Site 'LinkedIn' Sets Sights On College-Bound TeensStarting September 13th, students in the United States ages 14 and up will be able to sign up for LinkedIn, create a profile, and start connecting with "University Pages."

-Web Profiles Haunt StudentsAccording to an article in The Wall Street Journal, several college admissions officers have discovered something online that has hurt an applicant - alcohol, drugs, bullying, plagiarism and even sexual assault.
+Web Profiles Haunt StudentsAccording to an article in <em>The Wall Street Journal</em>, several college admissions officers have discovered something online that has hurt an applicant - alcohol, drugs, bullying, plagiarism and even sexual assault.

 Original Social Network Gets A RedesignThe original social network is getting a brand new look.
 KYW Social Media Editor Melony Roy has the details on the "new" Myspace.

 Social Network Testing New Way To Make Ads More PersonalFacebook is looking at using details to place targeted ads for other companies - not on its smartphone apps, but on others, and on mobile web.

 Google+ For MobileSee what everybody in your circle is up to with the Google+ app.